-P8D.2 For sustainable drainage systems, both 20% and 40% climate change scenarios shall be tested for developments with a lifespan over 50 years.
+P8D.2 For sustainable drainage systems, a 40% climate change scenario shall be tested for developments with a lifespan over 50 years.

-P8D.3 Peak river flow climate change allowances shall be considered for ordinary watercourses as well as main rivers.
+P8D.3 Peak river flow climate change allowances for the relevant catchment (in line with Environment Agency guidance "Flood Risk Assessments: Climate Change Allowances', shall be considered for ordinary watercourses as well as main rivers.

-T8D.1 Allowance for climate change should be assessed at the outline planning stage as it can significantly affect the amount of attenuation storage required, which may have a bearing on the sustainability and/or viability of a proposal, and is therefore a key factor in garnting permission in principle.
+T8D.1 Allowance for climate change should be assessed at the outline planning stage as it can significantly affect the amount of attenuation storage required, which may have a bearing on the sustainability and/or viability of a proposal, and is therefore a key factor in granting permission in principle.